JamelD/JamelD/README.md

 ## :wave: Hello there!
 I'm Jamel
-I am studying Information Technology at Florida State University with a focus on Network Administration, Database Administration, and Web Design.
+I am a Senior studying Information Technology at Florida State University with a focus on Network Administration, Database Administration, and Web Design.
 I hope to build a career in the IT industry with a focus on either Network or Systems Administration.

 ## :mailbox: Where to find me
 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-lightgrey)](https://www.linkedin.com/in/jameld/)